thisoldgeek/GarageDoorMon/README.md

 * Optional Adafruit Feather Huzzah 3D printed case; M2 screws (https://www.thingiverse.com/thing:2209964)
 * Optional Adafruit 3D printed case for raspberry pi zero W (https://www.thingiverse.com/thing:1165227)
 * Double-side foam tape to fasten alphanumeric display to raspberry pi case

+## UPDATE 12/15/2019:
+Added an optional buzzer on the display that beeps three times when OPEN state is first received.

+The new python script is named garage_mon_buzzer.py.
+Download this script and copy it like so: cd ~/GarageDoorMon sudo cp garage_mon_buzzer.py garage_mon.py

+Use an active piezo buzzer, connect female-to-female jumpers:
+* +/positive (usually longer pin) to BCM pin 17
+* -/negative (shorter pin) to GND

+and restart the service:
+sudo systemctl restart gmon